 A week ago we had a thoroughbred come off the track to our farm that simply refused to drink.
 He didn’t have major emotional distress or physical discomfort other than a bit of dehydration.
-As management, we were left scratching our heads and testing out every trick in the book to get this horse to drink something!
+Frustrated, we tested out every trick in the book to get this horse to drink something!

-Adding salt to meals or via oral syringe can can help to increase thirst in horses.
-Electrolytes are wonderful as well for the same reason, but if you go with an electrolyte be sure to go with one that is ‘salt based’ vs sugar based.
-There should be at least 50% salt.
-I am also not a fan of putting salt in water buckets, as I find it deters horses from drinking the water and can cause gastric discomfort.
+Adding salt to meals or via oral syringe can encourage horses to drink.
+Electrolytes are wonderful as well for the same reason, but if you go with an electrolyte be sure to go with one that is salt based vs sugar based.
+There should be at least 50% salt in the mixture.
+I would avoid putting salt in water buckets, as I find it deters horses from drinking the water and can cause gastric discomfort.

 City water is typically chlorinated, which is wonderful for sanitizing what we drink, but not so much for the picky pallet!
-If your horse doesn’t like to drink off the farm, they could dislike the taste of chlorine in the water at public places.
+If your horse doesn’t like to drink off the farm, he could dislike the chlorine taste in the water at public places.
 To combat this, you can bring water from home, or bring a flavoring that your horse will like.

 Flavors are helpful to encourage a horse to drink a couple extra sips when his nose is in the bucket.
 Horses tend to be quite particular about their personal preferences, but here are some of the ‘tried and sometimes true’ additives!

-Another way to get a bit more water in your horse each day is to soak and serve beet pulp or hay cubes.
-With 6 quarts of soaked hay cubes (2 3-quart scoops) you can easily get 2-3 gallons of water in a horse.
+Another way to add water in your horse’s diet each day is to soak beet pulp or hay cubes.
+With 6 quarts of soaked hay cubes (two 3-quart scoops) you can easily get 2-3 gallons of water in a horse.

-I have not found this method to be successful with all horses, but if you have a horse who doesn’t like to drink in the stall, you might consider trying to feed his grain under water.
+This method may not be successful with all horses, but if you have a horse who doesn’t like to drink in the stall, you might consider trying to feed his grain under water.
 Most concentrate formulas will sink to the bottom of a water bucket before dissolving, and if the horse will drink his way to his breakfast, then you have a solution!

-As crazy as I thought this sounded, I had a pony who preferred light colored buckets!
+As crazy as I this sounds, there are horses who prefer light colored buckets!
 Black buckets were a no go, so we stuck with teal, lime green, and yellow.

-Since horses think via herd mentality, for a horse that won’t drink, bringing him to water with a horse who dives in can encourage him to take some sips.
+Horses have a herd mentality.
+For a horse that won’t drink, try bringing him to water with a horse who dives in.
+This can encourage the picky horse to take some sips.